The Simple “Why Us” Essay Strategy that Works

 4. Sell your powerfully unique personality with your “defining words”

-With that in mind, let’s take a moment now to brainstorm your “defining words.”
+Take a moment now to brainstorm your “defining words.”
 And not just because they provide the deep substance that will ultimately win your school over.
 These questions are also really fun.
+Note: Not everyone Why Us essay will lead to the use of defining words, and not all of your defining words will make it into every essay.
+This exercise is to help you understand your most unique traits.

 - If you started a school, what would the motto be?